 Minnesota is a “no-fault” state, which means it doesn’t matter who is deemed “at-fault.”
 When an accident occurs, your insurance company will help cover costs no matter who caused the problem.
 To be in good standing with the law, all drivers must have personal injury protection (PIP), liability insurance, and uninsured and underinsured coverage.
 In some cases, dealerships might require you have collision and comprehensive coverage too.
-The minimums for each are:
+The minimum limits for each are:

 - $20,000 in PIP for hospital and medical expenses